Box2Mask: Weakly Supervised 3D Semantic Instance Segmentation Using Bounding Boxes: Conclusion

 \section{Conclusion}

 In this work, we show that 3D bounding box annotations serve surprisingly well as weak supervision for training dense instance segmentation models.
 Prior works either use dense supervision on all points (which is costly to label), or weak supervision from only a few annotated points (which performs less well).
 Bounding boxes provide an attractive alternative: the annotation effort is drastically reduced compared to dense point labeling, and they perform notably better than prior sparse labels and are even close to fully-supervised methods.
 We demonstrate the effectiveness of our instance segmentation approach on several benchmarks, and in particular on the recent, largest scene dataset, ARKitScenes.
 Although annotated with 3D bounding boxes only, we obtain for the first time compelling 3D instance segmentation results.
-This unlocks a large body of 3D detection datasets to be viable for learning instance segmentation. \parag{Acknowledgements.} We thank Alexey Nekrasov and Jonas Schult for their feedback.
-This work is funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) - 409792180 (Emmy Noether Programme, project: Real Virtual Humans) and the German Federal Ministry of Education and Research (BMBF): Tübingen AI Center, FKZ: 01IS18039A.
+This unlocks a large body of 3D detection datasets to be viable for learning instance segmentation.

+\parag{Acknowledgements.} We thank Alexey Nekrasov and Jonas Schult for their feedback.
+This work is funded by the Carl Zeiss Foundation.
+This work is also funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) - 409792180 (Emmy Noether Programme, project: Real Virtual Humans) and the German Federal Ministry of Education and Research (BMBF): Tübingen AI Center, FKZ: 01IS18039A.
 G. Pons-Moll is a member of the Machine Learning Cluster of Excellence, EXC number 2064/1, Project number 390727645.
 J. Chibane is a fellow of the Meta Research PhD Fellowship Program - area: AR/VR Human Understanding.
 F. Engelmann is a post-doctoral research fellow at the ETH Zürich AI Center.